 Welcome to the Massachusetts Regional Caring Science Consortium (MRCSC) website.
 The MRCSC mission is to increase opportunities for nurses in all roles and other health care providers to reconnect with core values and the heart of their healing profession.
 The MRCSC is a forum for nurses and other health care professionals to share and explore caring practices that foster and sustain personal and professional well-being, healing relationships, healthy environments and best outcomes in patient care.

-This website serves to increase communication of Caring Science initiatives and educational opportunities, including MRCSC local conferences and registration; other conferences focused on caring practices; and shared ongoing discussion around caring topics on the Blog page.
-Although we are still learning about maintaining a website, it is active and we encourage participation.
+This website serves to increase communication of Caring Science initiatives and educational opportunities, including MRCSC local conferences and registration and other conferences focused on caring practices.
+The 7th Massachusetts Regional Caring Science Consortium Conference is currently being planned, and registration will be opened on this website shortly.

 “Nursing’s [and other health profession’s] social, moral, professional, and scientific contributions to human kind and society lie in its commitment to sustain and advance human caring values, knowledge, practices, and ideals in theory, practice, education, and research…” (Watson, J. (2012).
 Human Caring Science: A Theory of Nursing, Sudbury, MA: Jones and Bartlett Learning.)